 - Build a digital volunteer program that supports communications, fundraising, social media, content creation and more

 - Empower and engage volunteers and staff, even if they're in many different locations

 - Avoid volunteer and staff burnout when dealing with a crisis (hint... it’s more than just coffee!)

 Target AudienceTeams (big and small) who want to increase capacity and engage volunteers in new ways

 Fernando Foundation For Mental Health

 Sithara Fernando was a resident of Fort McMurray, Alberta Canada when a wildfire came through and decimated the town.
 In the process of fire recovery, Sithara turned her life around, started a mental health foundation and helps to foster strong volunteer relationships in organizations.
 Sithara is a tireless advocate for the LGBTQ2S+ community and a vocal representative for the POC community.
 Former Oil and Gas worker turned Environmental Science instructor, Sithara is doing her part to empower the next generation.
 Sithara is excited to share her experience as a digital volunteer.

 Canadian Red Cross

-Sara planned and executed campaigns for some of the top global brands including WWF-Canada, Google, RBC, and Canadian Blood Services.
+Sara planned and executed campaigns for some of the top global brands including WWF-Canada, Google and RBC.